pavan2318/AppStoreVersionChecker/README.md

 - **Contributors**: We appreciate the efforts of all contributors who have submitted bug reports, feature requests, and pull requests to improve the AppStoreVersionChecker script.

 Thank you all for your valuable contributions and support!

-## Changelog

-### Version 0.1 (2023-07-01)
-- Initial release of AppStoreVersionChecker
-- Added functionality to retrieve the current running version of an application on the Apple App Store
-- Implemented parsing of HTML response to extract version information
-- Provided a command-line interface for user interaction
-- Supported customization of the App Store URL